Babies need milk to live, and you need milk for strong bones.

 If you are pregnant take a look at these prenatal multivitamins, specially formulated to support the development of baby’s brain, nervous system, bones and eyes.

-To answer one of your frequently asked questions …
+Now, to answer one of your frequently asked questions …

 Is craving milk a sign of pregnancy?